The Donnas (album)

-The Donnas is the debut studio album by American rock band The Donnas, released in 1997, re-released in 1998.
-(See 1998 in music).
+The Donnas is the debut studio album by American rock band the Donnas, released in 1997, and re-released in 1998.
 The last nine tracks on the re-released version are bonus tracks; they are the nine tracks that were released on three singles prior to the original release of this album.

-As of 2005 it has sold 25,000 units in United States according to Nielsen SoundScan.
+As of 2005, it has sold 25,000 units in the United States according to Nielsen SoundScan.

 Track listing

 All songs written by Darin Rafaelli, Brett Anderson, Torry Castellano, Maya Ford, and Allison Robertson unless otherwise noted.